Aditya Nagpal

 Pricing

-Scheduling meetings with remote teams across time zones is one of the hidden taxes of distributed work.
-A good scheduling tool turns the 12-email back-and-forth into a shared link.
+Scheduling across time zones is one of the hidden taxes of remote work.
+A good scheduling tool turns a 12-email back-and-forth into a single shared link, with time zones handled automatically.
+It is a small category with an outsized effect on how much friction your team feels every week.

-Calendly is the scheduling tool that removes the back-and-forth.
-Share your link, the other person picks a time, and it drops into both calendars with Zoom or Google Meet attached.
-In 2026 Calendly also handles team routing, round-robin scheduling, and meeting polls.
+Calendly removes the back-and-forth.
+Share your link, the other person picks a slot, and it lands in both calendars with a video link attached.
+In 2026 it also handles team routing, round-robin scheduling and meeting polls.

 • Shareable booking links with custom availability